 In USA Qualification and Training for Dermatologist

-In U.K Prospective Dermatologists need to begin their journey by undertaking a medical undergraduate degree.
+In the U.K Prospective Dermatologists need to begin their journey by undertaking a medical undergraduate degree.
 In that degree all types off skills added like all the practical, theoretical and communication.
-Most importantly to become a talented safe and ethical doctor.
+Most importantly to become a talented, safe and ethical doctor.

 Most UK medical undergraduate degrees are typically 4-6 years in length;